Table of Contents

-In this article, we’ll explore the link between coughing fits and certain lung conditions, shedding light on what you need to know to help manage your symptoms.
+Let’s look at the link between coughing fits and certain chronic lung conditions, including bronchiectasis, shedding light on what you need to know to help manage your symptoms.

 What Is Considered a “Coughing Fit?”

-When a person experiences a coughing fit (sometimes referred to as a coughing attack), it is typically described as an intense and uncontrollable onset of coughing that can last for several minutes.
+A coughing fit (or coughing attack) is typically described as an intense and uncontrollable onset of coughing that can last for several minutes.
+It can sometimes be severe enough to cause someone to gag or vomit.

 The scenario above is a common cause of coughing fits, but it’s not the only reason why they happen.